craft-snippets/Craft-static-file-manager/README.md

 Be advised that static files won't be inserted is there is no `<body>` or `<head>` tags in your template.

 Files list is set in `config/static-file-manager.php` setting file, under `filesList` key.
 You can place files there as strings or as anonymous functions, if you want to add some conditional logic.

+To inject files into control panel, place them into `cpFilesList` setting.
+You dont need any additional Twig tag for that.

 For example:

 ```
 <?php